 MID-RANGE: Palmar Beach Lodge

-This gorgeous seafront lodge is situated on the famous Red Frog Beach and is surrounded by pristine rainforest.
+This gorgeous seafront lodge is situated on Red Frog Beach and is surrounded by pristine rainforest.
 The lodge has private bungalows, glamping tents as well as shared dorms and they offer various activities like massage, yoga, hiking and diving.

 How to get to Bocas del Toro